 The East End's Historic Blind Beggar Pub, Whitechapel

-Around the turn of the century the pub was frequented by a gang of pickpockets, who named themselves after the pub.
-Inevitably, violence sometimes flared, and in 1904 one of the gang killed another man by stabbing him in the eye with an umbrella.
+Around the turn of the century, the pub was frequented by a gang of pickpockets who named themselves after the pub.
+Inevitably, violence sometimes flared, and in 1904, one of the gang members killed another man by stabbing him in the eye with an umbrella.

 The Ten Bells, Spitalfields in London's Historic East End

-The Ten Bells has stood at the corner of Commercial Street and Fournier Street since the mid eighteenth century.
-Unlike many pubs it has retained its original name, other than for a few years between 1976 and 1988.
-Its name during those years reflected its claim to fame - The Jack the Ripper.
+The Ten Bells has stood at the corner of Commercial Street and Fournier Street since the mid-18th century.
+Unlike many pubs, it has retained its original name, other than for a few years between 1976 and 1988.
+Its name during those years reflected its claim to fame—The Jack the Ripper.
 The name reverted to the original after a lengthy campaign by a group opposed to the glorification of a murderer.

 The pub does not play down its role in the Ripper history.
 A display board lists the victims' names and there are plenty of newspaper clippings to read too.
 Naturally, the Jack the Ripper tour industry makes regular stops at the pub too.

 The pub has been notorious throughout its history.
-In Tudor times onwards it was the haunt of sailors and smugglers as well as the local criminal fraternity.
-During the 17th Century it was the regular drinking spot for Judge Jefferys, the Hanging Judge.
+From Tudor times onwards, it was the haunt of sailors and smugglers as well as the local criminal fraternity.
+During the 17th century, it was the regular drinking spot for Judge Jefferys, the Hanging Judge.
 The pub still hangs a noose in the window in remembrance of him!